Bachelor of Science in Education in Elementary Education (Early Childhood Unified)

 Related Programs

-Yes, the BSE in Elementary Education (Early Childhood Unified) program can be completed entirely online, providing flexibility for students with other commitments or who prefer distance learning.
+Yes, the BSE in Elementary Education (Early Childhood Unified) program can be completed entirely online, offering flexibility for students who need to balance their studies with other commitments or prefer a different learning format.

-Students receive comprehensive support during their teaching experience, including mentorship from experienced teachers, regular feedback from university supervisors, and access to resources to help them succeed in their teaching practice.
+Students receive comprehensive support throughout their student teaching experience, including mentorship from experienced educators, regular feedback from program faculty, and access to resources that support their professional growth.
+This structured support helps students refine their teaching skills and succeed in real classroom settings.

 Information about the Department of Teacher Education